yandex-cloud/docs/en/managed-sqlserver/operations/databases.md

    {% include [default-catalogue](../../_includes/default-catalogue.md) %}

-   To create a database in a cluster:
+   To create a database in the cluster:
    1. View a description of the CLI create database command:

       ```bash